shuup/shuup-guide/source/customers-and-users.rst

 customer contacts to contact groups based on their sales totals.

-This can be useful if you want to target different sales levels for special campaigns, or offer special discounts or promotions.
+This can be useful if you want to target different sales levels for special campaigns or offer special discounts or promotions.

 1. Navigate to the Contact Groups admin page by clicking `Contact Groups` under the `Contacts` category from the Shuup Admin menu.